-Recycling has been a key part of the sustainability efforts of the Tokyo 2020 Olympic Games, with both the medals and podium being made from used materials
+Recycling has been a key part of the sustainability efforts of the delayed Tokyo 2020 Olympic Games, with both the medals and podium being made from used materials

-Last week, the International Olympic Committee (IOC) released a guide that aims to advise the sporting world on how to address the plastic pollution problem within the tournament.
+In January 2020, the International Olympic Committee (IOC) released a guide that aims to advise the sporting world on how to address the plastic pollution problem within the tournament.

 The report also gives examples of the work already being carried out by the sporting community.